 Obviously, the goal is to never have a leak on your roof in the first place.
 To make this happen, you will need to commit to reseal all of the seams and penetrations of the roof on a consistent and yearly basis.
 Even with proper maintenance, however, the chances are good that the roof may develop a leak eventually.
 When it does, do not panic, but do get it fixed as quickly as possible before it becomes a major issue.
 Occasionally, you will be able to locate the source of the leak almost immediately, because water will be falling inside the RV itself.
 It is the leak you do not see, however, that can cause the most trouble for you.

-Once you have located the leak, it is recommended that you consider applying a bonding component, such as EternaBond.
-This is probably the most effective, and easiest, way to fix the leak and keep the problem from becoming bigger.
+Once you have located the liquid roof coatings, it is recommended that you consider applying a bonding component, such as EternaBond.
+This is probably the most effective, and easiest, way to install the liquid roof coatings and keep the problem from becoming bigger.
 The product dries fast and is easy to apply.
 It works by creating a waterproof seal that is permanent.
 The great part about a sealant such as this is that it will work on any of the types of roofs that are on RVs today.
 There will be no additional products to purchase, and you simply clean up the area after application and your roof will look as good as new again.

-A proper sealant such as EternaBond will have a typical shelf life of 5 years.
+A proper sealant such as EternaBond will have a typical shelf life of 1 years.
 Anytime you see a leak appear, as long as you keep the product on hand, you will be able to quickly make the repair yourself.
-It is important to constantly monitor your roof for such leaks in order to fix the problem before it becomes a major issue.
+It is important to constantly monitor your roof for such liquid roof coatings in order to install the problem before it becomes a major issue.